hofstadter-io/hof/README.md

 # hof - the high code framework

-`hof` is a tool that weaves togther data models, code generation, and task engie with CUE.
+`hof` is a tool that weaves together data models, code generation, and task engine with CUE.
 Enhance your workflow and automate repetitive development.
 Language and technology agnostic.

 <!-- something about osurce of thuth, unified abstraction later, interoperablility... -->